 - a.
-Member bodies and All participating experts should review the comments which are officially submitted before the meeting with assigned IRG document numbers.
+All participating experts should review the comments which are officially submitted before the meeting with assigned IRG document numbers.
 The editorial group must reach conclusion for each commented ideograph in writing.
 Guidelines for typical conclusions are provided in Section 4. - b.
-All the conclusions must be agreed and endorsed by the IRG plenary in its resolutions.
-As a result of the resolutions, some ideographs may be removed_withdrawn or moved between M-set and D-Set. - c.
-The IRG technical editorchief editor will create a new M-set, and D-set D-set and list of withdrawn characters one month after the IRG meeting, and register them as IRG documents with version information. - d.
+All the conclusions must be agreed and endorsed by IRG plenary in its resolutions.
+As a result of the resolutions, some ideographs may be withdrawn or moved between M-set and D-Set. - c.
+IRG chief editor will create a new M-set, D-set and the list of withdrawn characters one month after IRG meeting, and register them as IRG documents with version information. - d.
 If more than 5% of the ideographs submitted by a specific submitter are removed as a result of duplication or unification with existing standardized ideographs, the entire submission of this submitter will be removed to ensure high quality of the project.
 This is known as the 5% rule described in Section 2.2.5 above. - e.
 If new unification or non-unification cases or rules are agreed upon, such decisions must be recorded in a separate editorial report document.
-The IRG should also instruct the IWDS editor to modify and update the IWDS according to the guideline set out in Annex E of this document.
+IRG should also instruct the IWDS editor to modify and update the IWDS according to the guideline set out in Annex E of this document.
 This update will be reviewed and confirmed in the following IRG meeting so that it can be used in all future work.
 The 5% rule will not be applicable to unifications based on newly agreed unification rules. - f.
-If decision on the number of working sets is not made in 3.1.e when the collection is first submitted, the IRG will review the size of the collection and determine the number of working sets at this stage.
+If decision on the number of working sets is not made in 3.1.e when the collection is first submitted, IRG will review the size of the collection and determine the number of working sets at this stage.
 The working sets will go through the review process one at a time from 3.2 to 3.8 until all working sets are completed.